 The subdivision plan conforms to the objectives and targets of the Official Plan.
 Services are available and adequate to accommodate the proposed development.
 The developer will be responsible for all costs associated with the servicing of the plan.
 The subdivision will not adversely impact the Natural Heritage System.
 The design of the plan integrates well with surrounding land uses, providing a range of housing forms and dwelling sizes to address a variety of household incomes and demographics.
+It achieves a higher density development by way of a moderate increase, within an emerging neighbourhood in a manner that is sensitive, gradual and generally fits with the existing physical character of the area.
 The plan is transit supportive and incorporates a neighbourhood park, open spaces, trail and sidewalk system that provides walkable connections to schools, parks and neighbourhood commercial.